 Primary care physicians play a crucial role in ongoing anticoagulation management, including educating patients about the signs of venous thromboembolism.

 A 28-year-old woman is seen to establish care.
 Medical history is significant for acute lymphoblastic leukemia diagnosed and treated at age 5 years; she has been leukemia free since completion of therapy.
 Following a physical exam and cervical cancer screening, what is the most appropriate additional survivorship assessment to perform next?

-About 70% of electronic consultations to five high-volume specialties (hematology, infectious diseases, dermatology, rheumatology, and psychiatry) were appropriate, ranging from 61% for rheumatology to 78% for psychiatry.
+A study found that about 70% of electronic consultations to five high-volume specialties were appropriate, ranging from 61% for rheumatology to 78% for psychiatry.

 A 61-year-old woman undergoes routine evaluation.
 She reports no recent changes in her medications.
 She has a history of idiopathic deep venous thrombosis.
 Her only medication is warfarin, initiated 2 months ago.
 Following a physical exam and international normalized ratio (INR) measurement of 7.2, what is the most appropriate management?

 28 Jul 2020

 A 61-year-old woman has a follow-up evaluation for the incidental discovery of several hypodense lesions in both lobes of her liver and a 2.5-cm mesenteric mass during CT imaging for nephrolithiasis.
 She has fully recovered from the nephrolithiasis and now feels entirely well.
 Following a physical exam and lab studies, what is the most appropriate management?